Safe-Night VLA: Seeing the Unseen via Thermal-Perceptive Vision-Language-Action Models for Safety-Critical Manipulation: METHODOLOGY

 \subsection{Multimodal Input Processing}

 The system processes three synchronized camera views: RGB, thermal, and depth.
 To leverage the frozen pre-trained vision encoder without architectural modifications, thermal and depth data are formatted as 3-channel pseudo-color images: \begin{enumerate} \item {RGB ($I_{rgb}$):} Standard color imagery providing global visual context. \item {Thermal ($I_{therm}$):} The native pseudo-color output (e.g., Iron/Rainbow palette) from the thermal camera is cropped and aligned to the workspace.
 The temperature gradients are represented as 3-channel color intensities. \item {Depth ($I_{depth}$):} Raw depth maps are clipped to a 5-meter range and mapped to a Turbo colormap \cite{mikhailov2019turbo}, providing illumination-invariant geometric cues. \end{enumerate} These three views are passed to the vision encoder as independent image tokens, along with the text instruction.
+The thermal stream is used as a relative pseudo-color observation rather than as calibrated radiometric thermometry.
+Consequently, if the task-defining thermal contrast fully vanishes because the target and background reach thermal crossover, or because emissivity and ambient conditions eliminate the observable LWIR difference, passive thermal input alone cannot recover the missing physical signal.
 For modality-ablation experiments, disabled modalities are not removed from the input structure; instead, they are replaced by zero-mask image tensors so that all model variants preserve the same token layout.

 Moreover, we introduce an asymmetric data augmentation pipeline to reduce the policy's over-reliance on standard visual features.
 During training, severe photometric perturbations, including random brightness variations, color jitter, Gaussian noise, and random cropping, are applied exclusively to the RGB view ($I_{rgb}$).
 The thermal and depth views receive only deterministic resizing.
 This procedure mathematically simulates unpredictable illumination conditions, naturally encouraging the model to attend to the domain-invariant thermal and geometric representations for task completion.